Graduate Record Examinations (GRE)

 The GRE General Test measures verbal reasoning, quantitative reasoning, critical thinking and analytical writing skills that are not related to any specific field of study.

 The GRE Subject Tests measure your potential to succeed in a specific course of study.
 These are usually subjects you have mastered in college and plan to study in graduate school.

 - Biochemistry, cell and molecular biology

 - Computer science

 - Literature in English

 The National Guard funds one administration of the GRE General computer-based test (CBT) and one administration of a GRE Subject paper-based test per person.

 The Guard will reimburse your CBT test fee, but you are responsible for scheduling and paying for the GRE General CBT test up front.
 Within 90 days of your test date, you must submit your reimbursement request containing:

 - Proof of payment

-The GRE General computer-based test is available exclusively through Prometric, and select college and university test centers.
-GRE subject paper-based tests are available through Army National Guard state Education Services offices that serve as DANTES test centers.
+The GRE General CBT is available exclusively through Prometric and select college and university test centers.
+GRE Subject paper-based tests are available through Army National Guard state education services offices that serve as DANTES test centers.
 No fee is charged at these centers.